Our market requires unique skills and experience — here’s a step-by-step guide to hiring right, the first time.

 1. Identify the person you need BEFORE you begin considering candidates.

 This sounds obvious – but knowing precisely what type of employee you need will significantly help you hire and retain them down the road.

-Your needs as a construction and outdoor services employer are unique and different from other businesses – so capturing all the criteria will not come naturally in just one sitting.
-You may decide you need an expert stonemason, for example, with a large body of local work under his belt.
-After considering your clients, however, you may realise that people skills are also important, as well as juggling the demands of multiple — sometimes incredibly demanding — apartment block property managers.
+Your needs as a construction and outdoor services employer are unique and different from other service businesses – so capturing all the criteria will not come naturally in just one sitting.
+You may decide you need an expert stone mason, for example, with a large body of local work under his belt.
+After considering your clients, however, you may realise that people skills are also important, as well as juggling the demands of multiple — sometimes incredibly demanding — apartment complex property managers.

 Once ready, have a professional friend who knows your business review what you have drafted.
 Allow them to give you feedback and suggestions, and truly listen to what they have to say.
 Thinking about your business needs from more than one perspective will help make the role stronger.

 2. Turn your notes into a real, “marketable” job description.

 This is a critical juncture when looking for a new employee – especially in the construction and outdoor services market.
 Jobs are plentiful in your industry — so make sure your job description is precise and one that a candidate would want to apply for.

 Take the notes you’ve written for yourself (in the previous step) and turn them into an actual external job posting.
 Be as specific and concise as possible — as well as professional.
 Toss aside any chatty jargon.

 Do you need someone who can interact with customers on a daily basis?
 Someone who can handle the physical demands of mulching a garden bed or refinishing a hardwood floor for 4-5 hour periods before breaks?
 Be honest in your job description and set real expectations for the work and abilities required — this will save you the time and effort of hiring the wrong candidate and having to “re-hire” in the long run.